What is cyclic vomiting syndrome?

 A person’s endocannabinoid system has also been shown to affect CVS.
 This is a cell-signaling system, where our bodies produce substances similar to cannabis that regulate functions and processes such as sleep, mood, appetite and memory.
 The endocannabinoid system is also important in combating stress and preventing nausea and vomiting.
 Problems in this system may be one reason patients develop CVS.

-Also, MRI studies of the brain show patients with CVS respond differently to stress compared to healthy individuals.
+Also, magnetic resonance imaging (MRI) studies of the brain show patients with CVS respond differently to stress compared to healthy individuals.
 While CVS is a disorder of the gut, a person’s brain controls vomiting, which is why CVS is thought to be what we call a brain-gut disorder.

 Stress can also play a role in triggering CVS attacks.
 Both positive stress (such as vacations or birthday celebrations) or negative stress (such as a job loss) can precipitate a CVS attack.
-How patients with CVS respond differently to stressful events and this is an area of research that is being studied by researchers.
+How patients with CVS respond differently to stressful events, and why, is an area of research that is being studied.

 Symptoms of cyclic vomiting syndrome